For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 We have already been told more than once that James didn’t ever really need to work for a living.
 Sirius also had come into enough family money at the age of 17 to be marginally self-supporting, and I am no longer convinced that either of them had matured to the point of making any final decisions over what they wanted to do with themselves in the long-term.
 For a couple of 18/19-year-olds they were doing just fine as they were.

 But we don’t know anything about Remus or Peter’s circumstances.
-Remus’s family may still have been alive then, and he could live at home.
+Remus’s parents may still have been alive then, and he could live at home.
 The same may be true for Peter.
 His mother was certainly still alive in ’81 at any rate.
 But what is most likely is that as young wizards out of school with no known family money to depend on, both Remus and Peter were in the process of trying to find and hold down jobs that would pay well enough to support them.

 Which means that the old Hogwarts dynamic of the “pair, plus one, plus one” was already in the process of dissolving.
 Only Sirius Black, with his little independent income could really afford to do the young layabouts together number with the ex-Quidditch hero on a continuing basis.
 At which they might be joined, intermittently, by poor Remus, who couldn’t keep any job much beyond a month, and whose medical condition may have still reeled them all back together every 28 days.